krmcbride/claude-plugins/essentials/commands/ultraplan.md

 disable-model-invocation: true
 ---

-# ThinkDeep Investigation Workflow
+# UltraPlan Investigation Workflow

-Conduct a **deep, systematic investigation** of the following problem using the ThinkDeep methodology.
+Conduct a **deep, systematic investigation** of the following problem using the UltraPlan methodology.
 This approach prevents shallow analysis by enforcing multiple investigation steps with progressive confidence building.

 **Problem to investigate:** $ARGUMENTS